dalmo1991/superflexPy/doc/popular_models.rst

 .. image:: pics/popular_models/hymod.png
    :align: center

-The structure of HYMOD is composed by three blocks of reservoirs that are designed to represent three mechanism that control the streamflow at the catchment scale: upper zone (soil dynamics), channel routing (surface runoff), and lower zone (subsurface flow).
+HYMOD is comprises three groups of reservoirs intended to represent the upper zone (soil dynamics), channel routing (surface runoff), and lower zone (subsurface flow).

-As it can be seen in the figure, the original structure of HYMOD already satisfy the design constrains of SuperflexPy and therefore it can be implemented simply translating the single elements individually, without the need of workarounds, as done in the case of GR4J.
+As can be seen in the figure, the original structure of HYMOD already satisfies the design constrains of SuperflexPy (it does not contains feedbacks between elements).
+Therefore, unlike GR4J, HYMOD can be implemented in SuperflexPy without the need for workarounds.

-The first element (upper zone) is a reservoirs intended to represent soil dynamics that simulates streamflow generation processes and evaporation.
+The first element (upper zone) is a reservoir intended to represent streamflow generation processes and evaporation.
 It is controlled by the differential equation

 .. math::
+   & \overline{S} = \frac{S_{\textrm{UR}}}{S_{\textrm{max}}} \\
    & \frac{\textrm{d}S_{\textrm{UR}}}{\textrm{d}t} = P - E -
-   P \left(1 - \left(1-\frac{S_{\textrm{UR}}}{S_{\textrm{max}}}\right)^\beta\right) \\
+   P \left(1 - \left(1-\overline{S}\right)^\beta\right) \\

-where the first term represent the precipitation input, the second the actual evaporation (which is equal to the potential evaporation as long as there is sufficient storage in the reservoir) and the third the outflow of the reservoir.
+where the first term represents the precipitation input, the second term is the actual evaporation (which is equal to the potential evaporation as long as there is sufficient storage in the reservoir), and the third term is the outflow from the reservoir.

-The outflow of the reservoir is then split between the channel routing and the lower zone; these are all represented by some linear reservoirs that are controlled by the differential equation
+The outflow from the reservoir is then split between the channel routing and the lower zone; these elements are all represented by linear reservoirs controlled by the differential equation

 .. math::
    & \frac{\textrm{d}S}{\textrm{d}t} = P - kS \\

-where the first term is the input of the reservoir (the outflow of the upstream element, in this case) and the second term represent the outflow of the reservoir.
+where the first term is the input (here, the outflow from the upstream element) and the second term represents the outflow from the reservoir.

-Channel routing and lower zone differentiate one from the other by two
-factors: the number of reservoirs used (3 in the first case and 1 in the second) and by the value of the parameter :math:`k`, which controls the outflow rate, that is bigger for the channel routing.
+Channel routing and lower zone differentiate one from the other by the number of reservoirs used (3 in the first case and 1 in the second) and by the value of :math:`k`, which controls the outflow rate. :math:`k` should have a larger value for channel routing since it is design to represent faster processes.

-The output of these two branches of the model are collected together by a junction, which sums them to generate the output of the model.
+The output of these two flowpaths are collected by a junction, which generates the final model output.

-Comparing the two panels in the figure, the only difference is due to the presence of the two transparent element that are needed to fill the gaps that, otherwise, will be present in the structure.
+Comparing the two panels in the figure, the only difference is the presence of the two transparent element that are needed to fill the gaps that, otherwise, will be present in the structure (see :ref:`unit`).

 Elements creation
 .................

-We now report the code used to implement the elements designed in the previous section.
+We now show the code used to implement the elements designed in the previous section.
 Instruction on how to use the framework to build new elements can be found in the page :ref:`build_element`.

-Note that for common applications the elements are already available (refer to the page :ref:`elements_list`) and, therefore, the modeller does not need to implement the code presented in this section.
+Note that some elements have already been implemented (refer to the page :ref:`elements_list`) and, therefore, the modeller does not need to implement them, as shown in this section.

 Upper zone
 **********